JANERUBBISHTOEAT/CSCC09-24F-Project/readme.md

 Potential challenges may arise in developing [WebToWeb](#introduction), some of which may eventually be deemed unfeasible within the course scope and subject to adjustment.

-1. **Objective Challenge**: This project aims to develop a secure, efficient, and user-friendly P2P file-sharing application as a faster and safer alternative to existing cloud services like Google Drive, Dropbox, and OneDrive, addressing potential concerns about the need for such a solution in a market dominated by traditional options.
+1. **Purpose-related Challenge**: This project focuses on creating a secure, cost-effective, and user-friendly file-sharing application tailored for small files.
+Designed to eliminate the need for logins or lengthy links, it offers a faster and more flexible alternative to traditional cloud services like Google Drive, Dropbox, and OneDrive, addressing gaps in convenience and efficiency within the current market.

-2. **WebTorrent Limitations**: As shown in the picture, WebTorrent clients are not fully connected to the desktop BitTorrent clients, rather going through a kind of "adapter".
+2. **Network Limitations**: As shown in the picture, WebTorrent network are not fully connected to the desktop BitTorrent network, rather going through a kind of "adapter".
 This may limit the number of users who can access the application.

    ![Nwtwork](https://camo.githubusercontent.com/ad3fe62845574fe458a186fe76055198fc2d896fc5f50241c7993403e21f9a86/68747470733a2f2f776562746f7272656e742e696f2f696d672f6e6574776f726b2e706e67)

     Additionally, a controversial issue was discussed in [Library Comparison](#library-comparison) section.

-3. **WebRTC Limitations**: WebRTC is not supported by all browsers, which may limit the number of users who can access the application.
-An incomplete list of known supported browsers can be found on [Wikipedia](https://caniuse.com/mdn-api_webrtc).
+3. **WebRTC Limitations**: Even though WebRTC is supported my major modern browsers, it may not be supported by all browsers/platforms.
+Due to compatibility issues, this feature might be unavailable or function improperly on certain machines or systems.
-    Most major desktop browsers are supported:
-   - Microsoft Edge 12+
-   - Google Chrome 28+
-   - Mozilla Firefox 22+
-   - Safari 11+
-   - Opera 18+
-   - Vivaldi 1.9+
-   - Brave

-4. **File Chunking**: Splitting large files into smaller chunks and reassembling them on the recipient's end may be challenging.
-   - WebTorrent may lack native chunking support, necessitating custom implementation.
-   - Ensuring file integrity during chunking and reassembly is crucial.
-   - Streaming files before fully uploaded may require additional work.

-5. **Advanced Seeding**: Distributing file chunks to multiple users needs to confirm feasibility.
-This may not be possible with Torrent protocol.
-   - The feasibility of establishing multiple P2P links to expedite download speed is uncertain.
-   - Ensuring file availability after the sender closes the browser requires active seeding by volunteer users or a server.
-   - Distributing chunks to users who did not request them may not align current WebTorrent protocol.

-6. **Security**: Implementing encryption and decryption for file sharing is crucial for user privacy and data security.
-    - Ensure that the key exchange is secure.
-    - Integrating OAuth, MFA, and local authentication may require additional work.
+4. **File Chunking**: Not implemented

+5. **Advanced Seeding**: Not implemented

+6. **Security**: Not implemented

 ## Optimization

 TODO: move Additional Features to Optimization after implementation

-## Benchmarking

-TODO: later

 ## Discussion